 The annual Parade of Lights features dozens of spectacular floats, large illuminated balloons, theater groups, dancers, and musicians.
-The parade, produced by Downtown Fort Worth Initiatives, starts at Weatherford and Throckmorton streets at 6 p.m.
-It lasts for about an hour ending at 3rd St. The parade includes about 100 illuminated entries.
-The main highlight of the parade is Santa Claus who begins his trip around the procession route on a spectacularly illuminated float at about 7:10 p.m.
+The parade, produced by Downtown Fort Worth Initiatives, starts at Weatherford and Throckmorton streets at 6 pm.
+It lasts for about an hour ending on 3rd St. The parade includes about 100 illuminated entries.
+The main highlight of the parade is Santa Claus who begins his trip around the procession route on a spectacularly illuminated float at about 7:10 pm.

 Modern Lights at The Modern Art Museum (November 27–January 17, 2022)

-The Modern Art Museum of Fort Worth is impressive at any season.
-However, only during the holidays' season, it's possible to witness its spectacular illumination.
+The Modern Art Museum of Fort Worth is impressive during any season.
+However, it's only possible to witness its spectacular illumination during the holiday season.
 Visitors could enjoy the sight of festive lights from the galleries.
 The museum offers extended hours until 8 pm and free gallery admission on Fridays.
 Take your time to enjoy dazzling lights on the museum grounds or grab a bite at Café Modern during "Dinner with Lights" on Friday evenings.
 You can also enjoy a cup of hot chocolate at "Lights, Flights, and Bites" on Tuesdays.

 Gift of Lights at Texas Speed Motorway (November 26, 2020–January 3, 2021)